JSPrismarine/JSPrismarine/README.md

 - Can I contribute?
   - Sure, make sure to read the [CONTRIBUTING.md](https://github.com/JSPrismarine/JSPrismarine/blob/master/CONTRIBUTING.md) file first.
 - Is JSPrismarine for `Minecraft: Bedrock Edition` or `Minecraft: Java Edition`?
-  - JSPrismarine is made for `Minecraft: Bedrock Edition`, but there may be plugins available to provide a `Minecraft: Java Edition` implementation.
+  - JSPrismarine is made for `Minecraft: Bedrock Edition`, but there may potentially be plugins available to provide a `Minecraft: Java Edition` protocol implementation.
 - What devices can a player join JSPrismarine with?
   - By default, PC/Windows, Android, and iOS.
-With some tricks, you can also join with Xbox, Switch, and even Playstation.
+With some tricks, you can also join with Xbox, Switch, and even PlayStation consoles.
 - Which OSes can run JSPrismarine?
-  - Any platform supporting Node.js `v21` or later.
+  - Any platform supporting a somewhat recent version of Node.js.
 - If my question isn't listed here, where should I ask?
   - You can join the [Discord server](https://discord.gg/fGkHZhu), or open a [GitHub issue](https://github.com/JSPrismarine/JSPrismarine/issues/new) for development-related questions.
 - Why can't I join a JSPrismarine instance hosted on my Windows PC?